-This initiative supports the exciting work on the technical pathways to hydrogen development led by the Canadian Energy Systems Analysis Research (CESAR).
+This initiative supports the exciting work on the technical pathways to hydrogen development led by Canadian Energy Systems Analysis Research (CESAR).
+There are a myriad of considerations in moving hydrogen from a technical element to an embedded component of a social and economic system.
 The EFL leverages its diverse network and broad expertise to identify, map and engage the full complement of system-wide considerations and stakeholders for development and deployment of a hydrogen economy.

-There is a myriad of considerations in moving hydrogen from a technical element to an embedded component of a social and economic system.
 This initiative first aims to identify and map a full picture of a mature hydrogen economy in the province, while engaging key stakeholders in its development.
-This likely includes expertise i.e. knowledge, work experience, labour, skills as well as business models, financing and economic models, regulatory elements, as well as other intangibles of a hydrogen economy e.g. comfort, willingness to risk in an emerging industry.
+This likely includes expertise (knowledge, work experience, labour, skills), business models, financing and economic models, regulatory elements, as well as other intangibles of a hydrogen economy (e.g. comfort, willingness to risk in an emerging industry, etc.).